ayussh007/emojiapp-markEight/README.md

 # emojiapp

-A web app to interprets the emojis entered and clicked by the user.
+A fun app to interpret the emojis entered and clicked by the user.
+Made using JS and react with the help of codesandbox